 We've also tried to enable space here to add your own voices, so please do join us in creating minor constellations in conversation.

-A conversation with Vanessa Thompson and Sara Salem on race and religion is taking place on 25 June.
-From this we will generate a podcast to be uploaded onto the site, with space for comments and links to relevant reading material.
+A conversation with Vanessa Thompson and Sara Salem on race and religion took place on 25 June 2020.
+From this, a podcast series is generated and uploaded onto the site, with space for comments and links to relevant reading materials.

-An online conversation event will take place with Sruti Bala and Dylan Kerrigan in late Fall in similar format to the event as first conceived with a brief presentation by the guests and a following conversation with participants.
-The event will be transcribed, edited and published on the project website.
+An online event with Sruti Bala and Dylan Kerrigan took place on 19 November 2020 in similar format to the event as first conceived, with a brief presentation by the guests and a following conversation with participants.
+The event was conceptualized and organized together with Tori Sinanan, Johanna Heide and Saskia Köbschall as part of the Minor Constellations in Conversation series.
+Transcript to be published in 2021 on the project website.

-A conversation will take place on December 14 between Hugo Reinhardt and Sofia Varino in the form of an interactive map using a series of images, which open links for comments.
+A conversation took place on 14 December 2020 between Hugo Reinhardt and Sofia Varino in the form of an interactive map using a series of images, which open links for comments.
 The ‘web audience’ can then engage with their comments forming an ongoing conversation.

 Hugo Reinert (University of Oslo)